Skip to main content Skip to footer

 • Afterpulsing

-Spontaneous breakdown of a Geiger-mode SPAD triggered by thermally generated electrons will release the same charge as when a photon is detected.
-These breakdowns are termed "Dark Counts" and are indistinguishable from actual photon counts.
-The frequency of these events is termed the "Dark Count Rate" (DCR) and the sum of all of the dark counts generates the "Dark Current" of an SiPM.
+Spontaneous breakdown of a Geiger-mode single photon avalanche diode (SPAD) triggered by thermally generated electrons will release the same charge as when a photon is detected.
+These breakdowns are termed "dark counts" and are indistinguishable from actual photon counts.
+The frequency of these events is termed the "dark count rate" (DCR) and the sum of all of the dark counts generates the "dark current" of a SiPM.

 Two factors influence the DCR for a given SiPM, the overvoltage and the temperature.